 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

 Before graduating with your degree to teach art, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
 During this semester, you’ll work closely with a teacher to gain classroom experience.
-Internships are not required as part of this program; however, Career Services is available to help students find employment opportunities.
+Internships are not required in the art education program; however, Career Services is available to help students find employment opportunities.